RafalKucharskiPK/MaaSSim/README.md

 # Installation:

-`pip install MaaSSim` (`osmnx` has to be installed first with instructions from here https://github.com/gboeing/osmnx#installation)
+`pip install MaaSSim` (`osmnx` has to be installed first with instructions from here [https://github.com/gboeing/osmnx#installation](https://osmnx.readthedocs.io/en/stable/#installation))

 or clone this repository

+for troubleshooting the installations please see the [travis.yml](https://github.com/RafalKucharskiPK/MaaSSim/blob/master/.travis.yml) file with conda calls to create virtual env.

 ### dependencies
 ---